-Group size is four participants plus two guides.
+Group size is six participants plus two guides.

 This advanced expedition is suitable for experienced kayakers only.

 The Outer Coast Expedition is designed for experienced kayakers who are familiar with our style of travel.
 Outer Coast Expedition participants will have joined Gord on a previous tour, course or expedition.

 The 2019 Outer Coast Expedition is essentially an extended Cape Freeman Expedition.
 This journey is specifically suited to those who are seeking a longer trip, while paddling and camping on the outer coast of Haida Gwaii.

 Returning participants who are seeking an even longer Haida Gwaii experience may receive a CAD $1000 discount by combining the August 10th Cape Freeman Expedition with the Outer Coast Expedition.
 This discount requires full payment at the time of booking.

 Traversing the exposed outer coast of Haida Gwaii by single kayak is an entirely humbling experience.
 Weather and sea state are constant considerations during this advanced expedition.
 The itinerary remains completely adaptable; we paddle when conditions permit and remain on shore when awaiting the next "window of opportunity."
 Paddlers on this expedition can expect to spend several days on shore, waiting for conditions to become stable enough for the next open coast traverse.
 Each expedition member must maintain an attitude of maximum flexibility in order to adapt to this challenging environment.

 2019 Outer Coast Expedition - Hlgwaii & Cape Freeman

 The trip begins on August 17, 2019 in Sandspit, British Columbia.
 Participants are picked up in the morning at Seaport B&B (or another Sandspit accommodation of your choice) for the one-hour van ride to Moresby Camp.
 Here, you board a large Zodiac-style speedboat for transport to Rose Harbour.